Doollakh/doollakh.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-✨ I’m a PhD student, a deep learning researcher and online instructor.
+✨ I’m a AI researcher and online instructor.

 🤖 My current research interests centre on large language models and vision language models, focusing on understanding how LLMs infer cause-and-effect, apply commonsense logic in everyday scenarios, and make decisions that remain consistent under distribution shifts.